-Large enclosures allow the establishment of a thermal gradient, which is critical to basic reptile health.
+Large enclosures allow the establishment of both horizontal & vertical thermal gradients, which is critical to basic reptile health.
 They must be able to move between warm and cool areas to properly regulate their body temperature, or stress and illness may result.

 Humidity requirements also vary by species.
 Most terrariums should be heavily misted twice daily.
 Automated misting systems or homemade drip cups may be beneficial for rainforests chameleons with very high humidity and hydration needs.

 Chameleons are best kept alone with almost no exception.
 Both sexes of most species are territorial and will fight.
 Even the sight of a dominant animal can stress others, even if the animals are housed separately.
 One animal per cage, with opaque dividers between cages, is the general rule.

 A highly varied diet of insects fed on an almost daily basis is essential for chameleon health.
 Crickets, roaches, superworms, waxworms, hornworms, and other commercially available species are excellent as long as none are used exclusively.
 Beetles, grasshoppers, harvestmen, certain caterpillars, flies, and many others can be offered.
 If you offer wild caught insects, it is important to learn to identify and avoid toxic species in your region and only collect insects from areas not sprayed with pesticides.